-Apply online for CashOne Personal Loan and get yourself a Standard Chartered Visa Platinum credit card for FREE once Standard Chartered approved your personal loan application.
+Apply online for CashOne Personal Loan and enjoy a lifetime annual fee waiver for your Standard Chartered Visa Platinum credit card.

 This is no ordinary personal loan bundled with a credit card, CashOne personal loan converts your monthly repayments into credit card limit.

 On top of that, enjoy a special rate as low as 5.50% p.a. for up to 60 months' tenure for new customers while existing customers can get up to 84 months' tenure.

 Please be noted that the special rate of 5.50% p.a. is valid until 31 August 2020.

 Why should I get Standard Chartered CashOne Personal Loan?